Stand-up Virtual Workshop with Mike Donovan

 Classes will be conducted via Zoom, link and login info will be emailed to you by Education Coordinator, Rose Marie Kettinger, prior to start of session one.

-Fee $250, includes six classes of group instruction, 90 minutes of one-on-one instruction, and a video of your final performance.
+Fee $200, includes five classes of group instruction, 90 minutes of one-on-one instruction with Mike Donovan, and a video of your final performance.